ckeditor/ckeditor4/tests/plugins/iosscroll/manual/iosscroll.md

 @bender-ui: collapsed
 @bender-ckeditor-plugins: wysiwygarea, iosscroll, sourcearea, toolbar, basicstyles

-## Test scenario
+## Test scenario #1

-For each editor:
 1. Scroll page down until editable is on top of view.
-1. Put focus caret in first line of editable content.
+1. Put focus caret in any line of editable content.
 1. Start typing with on screen keyboard using letter keys and auto-complete.

-## Expected result
+### Expected result

-Editable is scrolled in a way caret is visible and user can see what is typing.
+The edited line is scrolled to the top of the editor.

-## Unexpected
+### Unexpected result

 Editable is scrolled down and caret is not visible and typed letters are not visible.

-Note: Flickering occurs when typing.
+Note: Flickering could occur at the start of typing.
+Additionally typing in the last line causes that only this line is visible while typing.

+## Test scenario #2

+1. Switch to source mode and back to WYSIWYG mode.
+2. Check if test scenario #1 is still working.

+### Expected result

+After switching back to WYSIWYG mode, everything still works correctly.

+### Unexpected result

+Editable is scrolled down and caret is not visible and typed letters are not visible.